-The present concern of the research work is about the excessive Fluoride in surface and ground waters since excessive consumption of fluoride over a lifetime may lead to increased likelihood of bone fractures in adults, and may result in effects on bone leading to pain and tenderness, besides developing pits in the tooth enamel, particularly in children.
-Keeping this in view, in 1974 "Safe Drinking Water Act" has become in force so that the level of contaminants in drinking water at which no adverse health effects are likely to occur could be determined before the use of water.
-Such health hazards are very common in parts of Telangana state in India.
-Hence an attempt is made in the present research programme by choosing Ibrahimpatnam mandal of the district, which is prone for fluoride occurrence in water.
+'Water' is the most vital resource for all kinds of life on this planet provided by nature.
+Ground water is a gift of nature.
+Fluoride is widely distributed in nature in soil, water, air, vegetation, agricultural products and sea foods.
+The expert committee of World Health Organization has proposed the admissible limits of Fluoride for drinking water as 0.5 to 1.0 mg/l.
+However, the levels are exceeding in some regions of the Andhra Pradesh and Telangana states in India apart from some other regions in this country.
+This is resulting into severe health issues like tooth decaying, crumbling of bones etc.

+It is found as fluorite, Cryolite and Fluor apatite in rocks.
+Surface water seldom has fluoride more than 0.3 mg/L. However, it is very much conspicuous in the ground waters of two different areas.
+Of these two also, the fluoride content in the groundwater of nonagricultural land of one region is relatively less to that of groundwater in agricultural lands of the other region though both the regions encounter same rock types i.e. Granites of Archean age..
+Ground water sources such as tube well, may contain excess fluoride where like Arsenic, Cryolites, Biotitic minerals and Fluoroapatite are present.and Fertilisers are using crop production in agricultural.
+This is mainly due to the dissolution of fluoride from fluoride bearing minerals...

 Accordingly, the fluoride levels that are in amounts, greater than the drinking water standard set by World Health Organization (WHO), are found through geochemical evaluations by adopting methodologies set in Beauro of Indian Standards (BIS), 1983.
 Of the several water parameters obtained, only the concentration of fluoride is accounted in this work and the rest have been reported for reference purpose.
-While comparing the fluoride levels with time and to draw the conclusive inferences, the data provided in one of publications made by the author (Ref ISSN NO: 2348-4845) is also used water samples was carried in two phases i.e in and post monsoon periods (December, 2014 and April 2015 respectively).

-Volume No: 2 (2015), Issue No: 6 (June) www.ijmetmr.com

-The results thus obtained indicate that there is an increase in the fluoride concentrations in the time period between December 2014 and April 2015.
-The raise in the concentrations from 0.01 ppm to 0.03 ppm in the surface waters and from 0.805 ppm to 0.940 ppm in the ground waters at two locations is attributed to evaporation losses and also to ground water withdrawals.
-Tthough most water supplies contain some naturally occurring fluoride, it even enters drinking water in discharge from fertilizer or aluminum factories.
-As there are agricultural fields in the surroundings of sampled locations there is every need to look for appropriate fluoride treatment method(s) that have been proven to be effective for removing fluoride to below 4.0 mg/L or 4.0 ppm: distillation or reverse osmosis.
+While comparing the fluoride levels with time and to draw the conclusive inferences, the data provided in one of publications made by the author (Ref ISSN NO: 2348-4845,) is also used water samples was carried in three phases i.e in , post monsoon and monsoon periods(December,2014, April 2015 and october2015 respectively).
+The results thus obtained indicate that there is an increase in the fluoride concentrations in the time period between December 2014 and October 2015.
+The raise in the concentrations from 0.01 ppm to 0.97 ppm in the surface waters and from 0.805 ppm to 1.17 ppm in the ground waters at two locations is attributed due there is no sufficient rain fall in period June to October evaporation losses and also to ground water withdrawals.
 The papers describes various methods adopted in water sampling, data acquisition, methods adopted in data analysis, data interpretation and the results thereof along with remedial measures thereto.